 When selling a device to one of our merchants, most of the time you get sent a freepost pack.
 Some merchants offer to use your own packaging with a printed postage label or collect via a courier service.
 No matter the postage method you chose, you need to ensure your phone is protected in the trade-in pack so it won’t get damaged in transit.
 You can use additional bubble wrap or foam pads.

 While packing your device, make sure you include the paperwork.
 Usually it’s just an order confirmation sent to you by the merchant.
 If you haven’t received it by post in addition to an order confirmation email, you can print your order confirmation yourself or manually write your order number on a piece of paper.
-This is necessary for your device to be easily identified once it reaches the recycler and your order can be processed with delays.
+This is necessary for your device to be easily identified once it reaches the recycler and your order can be processed without delays.

 Last but not least, make sure you ask for a receipt at your local post office.
 The post office staff member will provide it even if you’re sending your device in a freepost pack.
 Keep the receipt until you get notified by the merchant that your device has arrived.